FroostySnoowman/UpsetCommission/README.md

 ## **Support**

 **Upset Commission** was created by `someone0171` (503641822141349888).
 As you have commissioned me to create this bot, Someone has the obligation to provide support for up to 90 days.
 After that 90 day period, additional support may require compensation.
-Support commences on January 21st, 2025 (01/21/25).
+Support commences on February 12th, 2025 (02/12/25).

 Please feel free to tip/donate to help my work: [PayPal](https://paypal.me/Someone0171)